 In contrast, The Ordinary was a startup venture that quickly rose to fame with the help of Canadian skincare brand developer Deciem, of which beauty giant Estee Lauder became a majority shareholder a year after its launch, so it has very big backing behind it.
 This has its benefits and its drawbacks

 In 2018, the beauty conglomerate took legal action against one of the co-founders, who later died in mysterious circumstances.

 The Ordinary can pretty much claim to be the world’s most popular skincare brand, due to the fact that Lookfantastic’s 2021 Skinfluencer Index found that it has a yearly global search volume of almost 40 million searches.

-It’s The Ordinary AHA 30% + BHA 2% Peeling Solution that comes out as the most searched product in the Skinfluencer Index, followed by The Ordinary Azeliac Acid (discussed here) at number five out and its Salicylic Acid at number eight, thus holding three places in the top 10 products globally.
+It’s The Ordinary AHA 30% + BHA 2% Peeling Solution that comes out as the most searched product in the Skinfluencer Index, followed by No products found. (discussed here) at number five out and its Salicylic Acid at number eight, thus holding three places in the top 10 products globally.

 So, let’s take a look at The Ordinary’s most popular products.

 Peel Away Into the Night

 - Size: 30ml